Published on 01 Jul 2024

 Larry Woo (second from left) and Zhu Hao (third from left) enjoyed networking with alumni from other countries.

 Other than China and Thailand, there were alumni from Vietnam, Singapore, Malaysia, Indonesia, the Philippines and UAE.
-The oldest alumnus in attendance was a 70-year-old Nanyang University graduate from the Class of 1969 who runs a business and is from Hong Kong.
+The oldest alumnus in attendance was a 70-year-old Nanyang University graduate from the Class of 1969 who runs a business in Hong Kong.

 Prof Ling San, NTU Deputy President and Provost, said that the annual alumni conference, held in different ASEAN countries, endeavours to strengthen ties, inspire collaboration, and support the professional growth of NTU’s alumni community.
 Gracing the conference was Singapore’s ambassador to Vietnam, Mr Jaya Ratnam, who highlighted the excellent bilateral relationship between both countries.